holochain/holochain-rust/doc/holochain_101/src/zome/capabilities.md

 - bridging calls between different DNAs,
 - and providing selective users of a DNA the ability to query private entries on the local chain via send/receive.

 Each capability grant gets recorded as a private entry on the grantor’s chain.
 The hash (i.e. address) of that entry then serves as the capability token usable by the grantee when making a zome function call, because the grantor simply verifies the existence of that grant in it's chain.
-Thus, all zome functions calls include a capability request object which contains: public key of the grantee and signature of the parameters being used to call the function, along with the capability token being used as the access credential.
+Thus, all zome functions calls include a capability request object which contains: the public key of the grantee, and the signature of the parameters being used to call the function, along with the capability token being used as the access credential.

 ## Using Capabilities